uswds/uswds/_layout-system/grids.md

     </ul>
     <h5>Guidance</h4>
     <ul class="usa-content-list">
-      <li>Choose a twelve-column grid with flexible column widths and fixed gutters.
+      <li>Choose a 12-column grid with flexible column widths and fixed gutters.
 The width of the padding on the left and right edge of the grid depends on device size.</li>
-      <li> Avoid text lines longer than 75 characters.
+      <li>Avoid text lines longer than 75 characters.
 Place text in narrower grid boxes to keep text lines from becoming too wide.</li>
     </ul>
   </div>
 </div>